Cassidy-Christian/arraylist-searching-sorting/answers.md

 Selection-- 55, 5050, 500500

 If you were searching for an element in a random list, would it be reasonable to use one of these algorithms to sort the list first and use binarySearch, or would you be better off using a normal search?
-Why or why not
+Why or why not?

-It would still be best to use binary search because you have a better chance of finding the random object no matter the order of the indexes.
+find something not in the list: ---- this is better than the best possible case and binary is still slower.
+        n:setup step: search step: total:
+binary: 10  10+             3.5       23.5
+linear: 10  0               5         15
+binary  100 100             6.5        106.6
+linear 100 0                50         50
+binary 1000  1000           10         1010
+linear 1000 0               500        500

+If we can not sort the objects beforehand, it would be better just using the linear search method.
+If we are just searching for one element, it sorting prior and then doing binary search would take longer.